sabbour/aks-gitops/_docs/add-service-and-config-github.md

 This guide assumes you want to host your code on GitHub and build using Team Services.
 You can also follow that guide to [host your code and build it on Team Services (work in progress)]().

-For each new service/application you want to build and configure to run on your Kubernetes cluster, you need to do the workflow below.

 ## Install Helm starter chart

 To make deploying the boilerplate template code easier, I've created a Git repository with a Helm starter chart corresponding to my preferred boiler plate.

 Install the starter chart by following the instructions here: [https://github.com/sabbour/aks-gitops-startercharts](https://github.com/sabbour/aks-gitops-startercharts)

+> This is done once per development environment.

 ## Creating a new service

+For each new service/application you want to build and configure to run on your Kubernetes cluster, you need to do the workflow below.

 Assuming you want to create a new microservice called `color-service`: